WP Full Pay - Stripe plugin for WordPress

 Refer to our support article to learn how to create one-time payment forms.

-Recurring revenue forms are suitable for subscriptions or memberships where payments are made periodically like monthly, quarterly, or yearly.
+Subscription forms are suitable for SaaS products and memberships models where payments are made periodically like monthly, quarterly, or yearly.

 Refer to our support article to learn how to create subscription forms.